Webhook Code Examples

 // --- Webhook Verification Middleware ---

-// This custom middleware verifies the webhook signature *before* your route handler runs.
+// Verifies the signature *before* your route handler runs.

 const verifyTrustSwiftlyWebhook = (req, res, next) => {